Teaching Computer Science in Tune With the Professional World

 Be it as part of young innovative start-ups or more experienced, large-scale companies, Epitech students contributed to implementing IT infrastructures, helped standardize and implement new technologies, developed VR features, worked on large backend/API codebase from the inception towards a minimal working product and finally going live, business logic, 3rd party API integrations and database aspects, contributed to the development of UI apps… You name it, they did it!
 And the time spent working on projects in school served well their internship period, helping them complete their missions.

 The job-readiness of Epitech students

 Today, hard skills like blockchain, cloud computing, artificial intelligence, and scientific computing are the most rewarded and sought-after on the labor market.
-While the demand for these skills may vary according to technical advancements, innovations, and even trends, the soft skills emphasized by Epitech are highly valuable in the long run and make a fresh Epitech graduate particularly employable.
+While the demand for these skills may vary according to technical advancements, innovations, and even trends, soft skills are highly valuable in the long run.
+For that reason, fresh Epitech graduates are particularly employable.

 Hard skills lose consistency in the absence of soft skills like creativity, adaptability, collaboration, perseverance, inductive reasoning, ingeniousness, time management, the ability to ask the right questions, and a multidisciplinary approach to problem-solving.
 Therefore, the Epitech curriculum strives to develop all of these skill sets in a holistic approach to innovation in computer programming.

 Even though Epitech was new to them, Belgian, Spanish, and German employers recognized immediately the value of Epitech intern’s contribution to their business.
 What stroke Albert Zaragoza – CTO and Head of engineering at Worldsensing – most was “their attitude towards solving real problems”.